|Age of Product:

 Terrific thoughts around product strategy, user experience (UX) design, and Lean startup methods through ProdUX Labs.

-Please recommend blogs you read and why you read them, I would love to expand my thoughts.
+Please recommend blogs you read and why you read them in the "Add your thoughts" comments section below.
+I would love to expand my thoughts.